When kids experience Y Camp, they experience something new every day.

 Resident & Travel Camps

-Youth love the imagination and adventure opportunities afforded by the great outdoors!
+Youth will delight in the adventurous opportunities provided by the great outdoors!

 Our children are our most cherished treasure and our greatest responsibility.
 As such, determining when your child is ready to go to camp and finding the best camp for him or her, can often be a difficult decision.
 Camping experts from the YMCA of San Francisco offer the following helpful tips to help parents choose the best camping experience for their child.